 SanDisk, a popular maker of memory cards and card readers, offers a decent SD card reader for Mac.
 It works best if you have UHS-II compatible SD cards.
 Like its counterpart above, it has a single wide slot for SD cards and delivers the advertised speed.
 It has a rather unique look with a flat end, making it easy to hold the device.

 The card reader built feels solid.
-The cable connecting the card reader to the USB-C connector is strong, and provided you take good care of its handling, this card reader should last you a long time.
+The cable connecting the card reader to the USB-C connector is strong and provided you take good care of its handling, this card reader should last you a long time.
 Besides that, the long and flexible neck ensures that the other USB-C port on your MacBook remains free to be used.

 Apart from that, it's backed by a 2 year (limited) warranty.
 So far, it has managed to rake in good user reviews, with users vouching for its speed and performance.
-Out of the 145-odd reviews, it has an average user rating of 4.3-stars.

 If you need more than just an SD card reader, you should have a look at the one by Hicober.
 It houses an SD card reader, Micro SD card reader, and a USB-A port.
 Both the card readers will let you connect both UHS-I and USH-II SD cards and Micro SD cards, unlike the two above.
 It's a simple device and you simply need to connect the adapter to your Mac to get it working.